Glyphack/Glyphack/content/blog/doing-real-work.md

 It's better to waste time in obvious ways than with fake work.
 Because fake work requires more effort to notice.

 The worst kind of effort is the one that produces nothing and fighting that is the first step to get to boredom.
-After stating at the blank page for a while, writing will follow.
+After staring at the blank page for a while, writing will follow.